fonttools/fonttools/Doc/source/designspaceLib/scripting.rst

     from mutatorMath.ufo import build
     build("whatevs/myprototype.designspace")

--  Assuming the outline data in the masters is compatible.
+-  Assuming the outline data in the sources is compatible.

 Or you can use the file in making a **variable font** with varlib.